youssefHosni/youssefHosni/README.md

 <h1 align="left">Hi, I'm Youssef Hosni 👋</h1>
-Youssef Hosni is a data scientist and machine learning researcher who has worked in machine learning and AI for over half a decade.
+Youssef Hosni is a data scientist and machine learning researcher who has worked in machine learning and AI for over 5 years

 In addition to being a researcher and data science practitioner, Youssef has a strong passion for education.
 He is known for leading a data science and AI blog, newsletter, and eBooks on data science and machine learning.